AN: As I already announced, I will be revising this story, so please be patient with me!

 "I would never have expected you not to carry out your assignment," Teresa told her gently.
 "If you had, then you would not be you."
 Ilena's reply was cut off by a small voice carrying across the clearing.

 "Teresa?"
 They both turned to see Clare sitting up on her pallet, looking at them with wide, questioning eyes.
 Teresa smiled, looking truly relaxed for the first time.

 "Clare, look who's finally awake."
 She gestured at Ilena.
-"Clare was quite worried about you once I explained that you are such a dear friend of mine," she said, turning back to the other Claymore.
-"It took a while to convince her that you would not kill me when you woke, and that you were just following orders.
-After that, she was determined to make sure you were comfortable, even after I told her you could not feel the rocks under you pallet."
+"Clare was quite worried about you once I explained that you're such a dear friend of mine," she said, turning back to the other Claymore.
+"It took a while to convince her that you wouldn't kill me when you woke, and that you were just following orders.
+After that, she was determined to make sure you were comfortable, even after I told her you couldn't feel the rocks under you pallet."
 Clare approached them hesitantly.

 "You let me sleep on top of rocks?"
 It was something Teresa would do, and then find quite amusing afterward.

 "Only a few."
 Teresa grinned as Ilena rolled her eyes.
 Clare came and wrapped her arms around Teresa's hips, too short to reach the tall woman's waist.
 She regarded Ilena with a small amount of fear in her eyes.
 That was only to be expected.
 The last time she had seen the warrior awake, Ilena had been trying to kill her mother figure.
 "Clare, I would like you to properly meet Ilena, my closest friend."
 She gave the girl a small push forward.
 Ilena reached up her hand, not quite trusting herself to stand, and Clare took it cautiously.
 Her grip was surprisingly strong for such a small girl.
 Ilena approved.
 Perhaps the child had some potential after all.